trianglecurling/timetocurl/README.md

 ***Time To Curl*** is a node web server that manages timers for curling matches, as well as a client interface to display and manage those timers.
 Using Web Sockets, we sync clients with all updates in real-time.

 ## Goals of this project
-- Facilitate easy timekeeping for multiple curling matches
+- Facilitate easy timekeeping for different kinds of curling matches
+- Support "thinking time" and simple (unmanaged) timers
 - Allow easy display of one or more time clocks
-- Extremely low latency
+- Low latency
-- Automatic generation of game log
-- Full audit log
+- Remote control

 ## Features (including planned features)
 - Client-server timer model - allows multiple clients to view a timer
 - Instantaneous updates
 - Fully configurable, but still works out of the box
 - Easy error correction
-- Replay an end at the touch of a button
-- Automatic generation of game log (PDF)
-- Full audit log
 - Fault-tolerant - can recover even after a network outage
 - Auto-scaling UI fits the given screen size
 - Supports multiple concurrent timers